smichalski17-dev/documentarian/my-website/docs/tutorials/reference-guide.md

     # Introduction

-    **Smart Pricing/Repurchase Policy** is a dynamic pricing strategy used by DNA Commerce Marketplace to adjust the price of an **in-game bundled offer** based on the user's existing ownership of **durable, unique items** (a player can only own one) within that offer.
+    **Smart Pricing/Repurchase Policy** is a dynamic pricing strategy used by My Marketplace to adjust the price of an **in-game bundled offer** based on the user's existing ownership of **durable, unique items** (a player can only own one) within that offer.

     This mechanism automatically reduces the cost of a bundle or offer by excluding the price of items the user already owns, ensuring users do not pay for items they already have, while still providing a discounted price for the remaining items.
 This method enhances perceived value and encourages additional purchases without redundant costs.